CZFuChason/emotional-voice-conversion-with-CycleGAN/README.md

 $ python convert_separate.py --model_f0_dir './model/neutral_to_surprise_f0' --model_f0_name 'neutral_to_surprise_f0.ckpt' --model_mceps_dir './model/neutral_to_surprise_mceps' --model_mceps_name 'neutral_to_surprise_mceps.ckpt' --data_dir './data/evaluation_all/NEUTRAL(PATH TO EVALUATION DATA)' --conversion_direction 'A2B' --output_dir './converted_voices_neutral_to_surprise_separate'
 ```

-**Note1:**
 The codes are based on CycleGAN Voice Conversion: https://github.com/leimao/Voice_Converter_CycleGAN

-**Note2:**
-The codes can easily be used for traditional parallel data free voice conversion (speaker identity conversion).
-You just need to change the training data to VCC2016 or VCC2018 (both publicly available) and the run the scripts.
-You can perform spectrum and CWT-based F0 conversion.